jllovet/udacity-show-me-the-data-structures/problem_1/README.md

-# Least Recently Used Cache
+# Problem 1: Least Recently Used Cache
 The following is the prompt for the problem from Udacity.

 ## Prompt